 - Identify and report suspicious activities and take corrective action

 - Identify a BSA Compliance Officer

 - Monitor changes to regulations and make changes to the compliance program as needed

 - Ensure duties are segregated and dual control mechanisms are in place so compliance tasks are effectively separated between employees

 - Provide the necessary supervision for employees who handle transactions or complete tasks regulated by the BSA or other governing entities

 - Train employees to understand their responsibilities and all compliance policies, procedures, and processes

 - Monitor employee performance as it applies to BSA compliance

-Bottom-line, internal controls are put in place to lower your Bitcoin ATM operation’s risk, and they’re required by law.
-Therefore, take the time to develop comprehensive internal controls, and be aware that doing so may require working with a cryptocompliance firm that has expertise in this area.
+Bottom-line, internal controls are put in place to lower your bitcoin ATM operation’s risk, and they’re required by law.
+Therefore, take the time to develop comprehensive internal controls, and be aware that doing so may require working with a compliance firm that has expertise in this area.

 All employees must be thoroughly trained in BSA/AML compliance.
 Keep in mind, training isn’t a once-and-done activity.
 Ongoing training (annually at a minimum) is necessary to ensure every employee understands the current laws and all policies and procedures in your BSA compliance program.